 Qualifying for a Career in HR Management and Other Key HR Specialty Areas

-The leading employers in Arkansas will often prefer or require that their HR staff have a bachelor’s degree, master’s degree, and/or a professional certification in human resources.
+The leading employers in Arkansas will often prefer or require HR professionals with a bachelor’s degree, master’s degree, and/or a professional certification in human resources.

 Bachelor’s Degree in Human Resources

-There are several colleges and universities in Arkansas that offer BA/BS or BBA (Bachelor of Business Administration) in Human Resources degrees through online, campus-based and blended programs.
-In-state residents can apply for these four-year programs, which would involve studying introductory subjects at first and progressing to upper-level courses such as these:
+There are several colleges and universities in Arkansas that offer BA/BS or BBA (Bachelor of Business Administration) in Human Resources degrees through online, campus-based, and blended programs.
+In-state residents can apply for these four-year programs, which would involve studying introductory subjects initially and progressing to upper-level courses such as these:

 - Principles of microeconomics

 - Principles of macroeconomics